tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The client then MAY substitute extensions which it knows will be duplicated in ClientHelloOuter.
-To do so, the client removes and replaces extensions from EncodedClientHelloInner with a single "outer_extensions" extension.
+To do so, the client removes and replaces extensions from EncodedClientHelloInner with a single "ech_outer_extensions" extension.
 Removed extensions MUST be ordered consecutively in ClientHelloInner.
 The list of outer extensions, OuterExtensions, includes those which were removed from EncodedClientHelloInner, in the order in which they were removed.